 - Shades of Conflict: Anything except White.
 Anyone with White morality is likely considered to be part of the sheeple, to be either derided or protected by the characters in question.

-- Soviet Superscience: Project Rasputin was established under Stalin to research psychic phenomena and the occult, a subject of purportedly extensive Real Life Soviet investigation in the 1950s.
+- Soviet Superscience: Project Rasputin was established under Josef Stalin to research psychic phenomena and the occult, a subject of purportedly extensive Real Life Soviet investigation in the 1950s.
 They managed to create psychic power enhancers and a psychic Kill Sat.
 After the fall of the Soviet Union, Aegis co-opted much of Project Rasputin's resources for themselves.
-Meanwhile, although many who refused join were executed by Aegis, others who were able to escape went underground to eventually form an even more clandestine organization, Directorate X, that intends nothing less than the complete elimination of coercive alien influence on the human race, by any mean necessary.
+Meanwhile, although many who refused join were executed by Aegis, others who were able to escape went underground to eventually form an even more clandestine organization, Directorate X, that intends nothing less than the complete elimination of coercive alien influence on the human race, by any means necessary.

-- They Look Just Like Everyone Else:From the darkness, they watch and scheme.
+- They Look Just Like Everyone Else!:From the darkness, they watch and scheme.
 In secrecy, they operate.
 We are blind to the effects their actions have on us.
 They are the stranger across town, a co-worker, a friend, even your spouse.— Back cover of the Sub Rosa sourcebook

 - Weirdness Magnet: A focus is someone who has unusually strong connection to the Seepage.
 The Seepage concentrates around them attracting all sorts of supernatural creatures and phenomenona.